Selling on Shopify

 - Customize Settings – Most of the Shopify settings will be populated based on choices made in the previous steps, but you’ll need to review them carefully and add such items as your store’s name and description.

 - Open Your Shopify Store – Up until the point that you are ready to open your store to the public, nobody will be able to see it but you.
 You can continue tweaking things until your store looks and functions the way you want it to.

 Shopify’s shopping cart software uses the same 256-bit encryption technology as banks do to safeguard sensitive data.
-While many eCommerce platforms charge a hefty annual fee for an SSL certificate, Shopify provides, at no cost, a shared SSL certificate that covers all Shopify stores.
+Many eCommerce platforms charge a hefty annual fee for an SSL certificate.
+Shopify – on the contrary – provides, at no cost, a shared SSL certificate that covers all Shopify stores.

 Shopify is also compliant with the Level PCI certification required for acceptance of credit cards such as Visa and MasterCard.
 Consequently, all online Shopify stores are deemed to be Level 1 PCI DSS compliant.
 All of the information that is generated in the course of running your online store is backed up daily on Shopify’s secure servers.

 Once your Shopify store is open for business, it won’t take long for you to start receiving customer orders.
 You will be notified of a new order by email, RSS, or text message to a mobile device.
 That notification is your prompt to log in to your Shopify account and review the order details.
 You can email the customer from within Shopify if you have any questions or concerns about the order.

 Once you’ve packaged and shipped the order you go back into Shopify and mark the order as shipped.
 If your Spotify store is set up to use an order fulfillment service like FBA, all that’s needed is a single click to transmit the order to the warehouse.